Enrollment and Registration

 you can apply using other fiction writing, but ask first!

 You may be asked for additional information.
-You will be informed of acceptance by March 15.
-Your
+The first wave of acceptances

 payment for housing and tuition will be

 due within 30 days of acceptance.

 If you are accepted,

 Your registration is not complete until you send your payment.

 Your packet of materials for the workshop is due May 7.
 This packet can be electronic and will include:

 A 5-20 page synopsis, outline, or scene breakdown.
 This should be your best effort at describing the novel.
 This is not a pitch; it is the functional